almostearthling/when-command/README.md

 If you downloaded the zip file from the master branch of the repository, you might want to `mv when-command-master when-command` in the directory where the files have been unzipped.

-If the Debian/Ubuntu package is available for the desired release, the unzip/extract step can be replaced by `sudo dpkg --install when-command-VERSION_INFO.deb` where `VERSION_INFO` should be replaced by the version suffix of the downloaded package: this will install the applet in `/opt/when-command`.
+If the Debian/Ubuntu package is available for the desired release, the unzip/extract step can be replaced by `sudo dpkg --install when-command-VERSION_INFO.deb` where `VERSION_INFO` is the version suffix of the downloaded package: this will install the applet in `/opt/when-command`.
 The instructions given in the following section will complete the installation for the current user and the applet icon will be activated at every login.
 Also please note that if the package installation was chosen, the command to invoke the applet from the command line can be shortened to `/opt/when-command/when-command` instead of `python3 /opt/when-command/when-command.py` -- although this is not mandatory.

 The **When** utility will try to recognize the way it has been set up the first time it's invoked.
 Since there is no application icon, it has to be invoked from the command line.
 Assuming that it has been unarchived in `/opt` (possibly in the `/opt/when-command` directory), it's advisable to run it for the first time using the command